 ABSTRACT

-Caralluma bhupenderiana one of the medicinally important species among the Apocynaceae family members.
-Recent in vitro studies revealed its medicinal properties particularly, antioxidant and anti-inflammatory activities.
+Caralluma bhupenderiana is one of the medicinally important species within the Apocynaceae family.
+Recent in vitro studies revealed its medicinal properties particularly antioxidant and anti-inflammatory activities.
 C. bhupenderiana was considered an endemic, as it faces threats from habitat loss and overharvesting for medicinal and culinary uses.
-These challenges should be addressed necessarily using micropropagation techniques.
-Our current study focuses on standardizing the protocol for inducing multiple shoots under in vitro conditions.
-Stem explants of C. bhupenderiana were treated with various concentrations of surface sterilants (NaOCl, HgCl2, H2O2) initially and cultured onto different nutrient mediums (B5, WPM & MS Medium).
-Within the tested chemicals, mercuric chloride (0.1% w/v) for 5 minutes exhibited healthy shoot response (80%) and MS medium showed highest shooting with 86.66% compared to others.
+These challenges should be addressed using micropropagation techniques.
+Our study focuses on standardizing the protocol for inducing multiple shoots under in vitro conditions.
+Stem explants of C. bhupenderiana were treated with various concentrations of surface sterilants (NaOCl, HgCl2, H2O2) initially and cultured onto different nutrient media (B5, WPM & MS Medium).
+Within the tested chemicals, mercuric chloride (0.1% w/v) for 5 minutes exhibited a healthy shoot response (80%), and MS medium showed the highest shooting with 86.66% compared to others.
 Additionally, the MS media was supplemented with cytokinins (BAP and Kn) to optimize the shoot sprouting.
-Where, BAP (3.0 mg/l) was found to be the best for inducing shoots of with a mean shoot number of 4.66±0.14.
-Then, combination of auxins (NAA, IAA, IPA, IBA and 2,4-D) with MS + BAP was tested to induce multiple shoots from single explant of C. bhupenderiana.
-The peak growth of 93.3% was shown by MS + BAP (3.0 mg/l) + IAA (2.0 mg/l) with a maximum mean shoot number of 21.00 ± 0.07 and the longest mean shoot length of 6.75 ± 0.03 cm.
+Where BAP (3.0 mg/l) was found to be the best for inducing shoots with a mean shoot number of 4.66±0.14.
+ThenMs media containing auxins (NAA, IAA, IPA, IBA and 2,4-D) andBAP was tested to induce multiple shoots from single explant of C. bhupenderiana.
+The peak growth of 93.3% was shown by BAP (3.0 mg/l) + IAA (2.0 mg/l) with a maximum mean shoot number of 21.00 ± 0.07 and the longest mean shoot length of 6.75 ± 0.03 cm.
 Further, the regenerated shoots were sub-cultured onto half-strength MS media provided with auxins (IAA, IBA and NAA).
 Rooting with 100% was observed in ½ MS + NAA (0.1mg/l) with an optimal mean number of 12.06 ± 0.06 roots per shoot.
 70% of the in vitro grown C. bhupenderiana plants were acclimatized.

 KEY WORDS: C. bhupenderiana, Micropropagation, Multiple Shoot Induction, In vitro.